It’s easy to feel like you have too many clothes when your closet is overflowing and you can’t find anything to wear.

 But how do you know if you actually have a problem?
 And what should you do about it?

 Do your clothes take over your closet?
+Are they bulging out of the closet doors?
 Does it feel like you spend most of your time looking for something halfway decent?

 If these describe you, then it might be time to take a step back and reassess your wardrobe needs.